-Elastic APM Agents come with built-in support for popular frameworks out-of-the-box.
-This means, among other things, that the Agent will try to automatically name HTTP requests.
-As an example, the Node.js Agent uses the route that handled the request, while the Java Agent uses the Servlet name.
+Elastic APM agents come with built-in support for popular frameworks out-of-the-box.
+This means, among other things, that the APM agent will try to automatically name HTTP requests.
+As an example, the Node.js agent uses the route that handled the request, while the Java agent uses the Servlet name.

-"Unknown route" indicates that the Agent can’t determine what to name the request, perhaps because the technology you’re using isn’t supported, the Agent has been installed incorrectly, or because something is happening to the request that the Agent doesn’t understand.
+"Unknown route" indicates that the APM agent can’t determine what to name the request, perhaps because the technology you’re using isn’t supported, the agent has been installed incorrectly, or because something is happening to the request that the agent doesn’t understand.

-To resolve this, you’ll need to head over to the relevant Agent documentation.
-Specifically, view the Agent’s supported technologies page.
-You can also use the Agent’s public API to manually set a name for the transaction.
+To resolve this, you’ll need to head over to the relevant APM agent documentation.
+Specifically, view the agent’s supported technologies page.
+You can also use the agent’s public API to manually set a name for the transaction.

 Fields are not searchableedit

 In Elasticsearch, index templates are used to define settings and mappings that determine how fields should be analyzed.
-The recommended index template file for APM Server is installed by the APM Server packages.
-This template, by default, enables and disables indexing on certain fields.
+The recommended index templates for APM are installed by Fleet when the Elastic APM integration is installed.
+These templates, by default, enable and disable indexing on certain fields.

-As an example, some agents store cookie values in
+As an example, some APM agents store cookie values in

 http.request has disabled dynamic indexing, and